About the GTFCC

 African Regional Framework

-The Steering Committee provides direction, leadership and oversight of all GTFCC activities.
-Members representing GTFCC partners conduct high-level advocacy to increase awareness about cholera as a public health threat.
-The Committee meets on a quarterly basis with at least one face to face meeting annually.
-The Chair of the Steering Committee also serves as Chair of the GTFCC.
+The Steering Committee provides direction, leadership, and oversight for all GTFCC activities.
+The Committee meets on a quarterly basis, with at least one annual face-to-face meeting.
+The Chair of the Steering Committee, Dr. Frew Benson, also serves as Chair of the GTFCC.

-In our charter, the members of the Global Task Force affirm the vision of a world in which cholera no longer presents a threat to public health and commit to the target of a 90% reduction in cholera deaths by 2030.
+The GTFCC charter was created to affirm our partners’ collective vision of a world in which cholera no longer presents a threat to public health.
+The charter also commits to the Global Roadmap’s target of a 90% reduction in cholera deaths by 2030.

 The GTFCC secretariat is hosted by WHO and ensures coordination between the WHO cholera program and the Country Support Platform.

-The Country Support Platform is a separate operational entity that leads GTFCC support to countries, including technical assistance (short, medium and long term), policy and advocacy, resource mobilization and fundraising, capacity building, and implementation of research projects.
+The Country Support Platform (CSP) is the GTFCC’s operational arm that provides country-level support through technical assistance, policy and advocacy, resource mobilization and fundraising, capacity building, and implementation of research projects.
+The CSP is hosted at the International Federation of Red Cross and Red Crescent Societies (IFRC).